campgroundco/nft-contract/ITO.md

 nft_transfer_call(args: { receiver_id: AccountId, token_id: TrailId, memo: string|null, msg: string }, gas?: any, amount?: any): Promise<void>;
 ```

+Returns `true` if the token was transferred from the sender's account.

 ### :eyeglasses: `nft_token`